Tampa Bay Buccaneers: Tony Dungy years (1996–2001)

-The Glazers' deep pockets and serious commitment to fielding a winning team–in Tampa Bay–finally allowed the Bucs to become competitive.
+The Glazers' deep pockets and serious commitment to fielding a winning team–in Tampa Bay–finally allowed the Buccaneers to become competitive.
 The team's performance dramatically improved when the Glazers hired Minnesota Vikings defensive coordinator Tony Dungy as head coach.
 Additionally, the team jettisoned the old uniform designs in favor of a modern look.

 During Dungy's first season in 1996, the team continued to struggle, starting the season 1–8.
 But in the second half of the season, they finished 5–2, primarily due to the performance of a defense ranked seventh in the NFL led by Hardy Nickerson and the maturing of Sam Wyche's draftees Brooks, Lynch, and Sapp.
 Dungy, with his even-tempered personality, quickly brought balance and morale to the team, and his Cover 2 defensive scheme, sharpened to perfection by defensive coordinator Monte Kiffin and linebackers coach Lovie Smith, became the foundation for Tampa Bay's future success.
 Their version of Cover 2 was so successful that it became known as the Tampa 2.
 It has been brought to the Chicago Bears by Smith, Detroit Lions by Rod Marinelli, Kansas City Chiefs by Herman Edwards and to the Indianapolis Colts by Dungy himself, and copied by several other teams.

 The team started the 1997 season 5–0, picking up where they left off the previous year, and this quick start once again landed them on the cover of Sports Illustrated twice.
-The Bucs went 10–6 for their first winning season and playoff appearance since 1982, as a wild-card team.
-In the Bucs' final home game at Houlihan's Stadium (formerly Tampa Stadium), the team defeated the Lions 20–10.
-They lost at Lambeau Field to the eventual NFC champion Packers 21–7.
+The Buccaneers went 10–6 for their first winning season and playoff appearance since 1982, as a wild-card team.
+In the Buccaneers' final home game at Houlihan's Stadium (formerly Tampa Stadium), the team defeated the Lions 20–10.
+They lost at Lambeau Field to the eventual NFC champion Packers 21–7 in the Divisional Round.
 Still, there was reason for optimism, and the expectations were high for the following season.